stratSystemF/lambda/README.md

 ##Definitions

 Induction on inductive predicates often comes in handy.
-That makes inductive predicates a lot more powerful than functions to Prop defined with Fixpoint.
+That makes inductive predicates a lot more handy than functions to Prop defined with Fixpoint.

-TODO : ^ POWERFULL ->
+TODO : ^ POWERFULL -> pratique? handy?

 There are other advantages to inductive predicates: for instance the ability of just applying one of the constructs if you know that's the one that was used.

-With Fixpoint definitions, you always have to consider all the branches of the pattern matching.
+( With Fixpoint definitions, you always have to consider all the branches of the pattern matching.) (hum je suis pas trop sûr de ça, c'est pas plutôt qu'avec les fixpoint onf ait tout à coup de réductions et qu'on peut pas faire ce genre de raisonnements de "Revenir en arrière"?)

 We sometimes wondered why not all our functions were inductive predicates (for